zlgxzswjy/Spider/README.md

 5.Example:

-	Spider for url  -version-1.0.3 --Written by Wu Jiayuan
+	Spider for url  -version-1.0.3 --Written by WJY

 		-h   Print the information of help
 		-f   specified site file was crawling
-		-k   specified keyword in url
-		-t   specified the count of threads
+		-k   specified keyword in url.Multiple key separated by ',' -n  specified keyword not in url.Multiple key separated by ',' -t   specified the count of threads
 		-l   specified by crawling site depth
 		-r   specified the frequency of crawling
 		-m 	 specified the mode of store 'text' or 'db'

 		Exampe:python3 Spider.py -f url.txt